the-vampiire/apollo-directive/README.md

 [![Build Status](https://travis-ci.org/the-vampiire/apollo-directive.svg?branch=master)](https://travis-ci.org/the-vampiire/apollo-directive) [![Coverage Status](https://coveralls.io/repos/github/the-vampiire/apollo-directive/badge.svg)](https://coveralls.io/github/the-vampiire/apollo-directive) [![NPM Package](https://img.shields.io/npm/v/apollo-directive.svg?label=NPM:%20apollo-directive)](https://npmjs.org/apollo-directive)

+### Finally an easy way to create custom GraphQL directives!
+With this package creating a custom schema directive is as easy as writing any other Apollo resolver.

 This library aims to resolve this quote, and commonly shared opinion, from the [Schema Directives docs](https://www.apollographql.com/docs/graphql-tools/schema-directives/#using-schema-directives):

 > ...some of the examples may seem quite complicated.
 No matter how many tools and best practices you have at your disposal, it can be difficult to implement a non-trivial schema directive in a reliable, reusable way.

 # concept

-Implementing a directive used to be a very tedious and confusing process.
+Implementing a custom schema directive used to be a very tedious and confusing process.
 With the addition of the `graphql-tools` `SchemaVisitor` class a big leap in the direction of usability was made.
-But there was still a lot of uncertainty about how it could be used.
+But there was still a lot of uncertainty about how it could be used, especially for beginners to GraphQL.
 Many authors opted for simpler alternatives like higher order function resolver wrappers that behaved like directives.
 These wrappers, while simple, are undocumented in the schema and often require repetitive application and upkeep throughout the codebase.

 What are the benefits of implementing directives vs using higher order resolver wrappers?

 - your directives are officially documented as part of the schema itself
-- write its resolver once and use them any number of times by simply `@directive` tagging Types and Type Fields in your schema that you want to apply it to
+- write its resolver once and use it any number of times by simply `@directive` tagging Types and Type Fields in your schema that you want to apply it to
 - no more concerns of forgetting to wrap a resolver leading to unexpected behavior
 - there is no "hidden" magic that requires digging throughout the resolvers to understand